 We understand that you have many options for fall semester, prior to beginning your degree program in the spring.
 WMP is flexible—allowing you to take 12 or 15 credits worth of classes.
 With IB or AP credits, you can easily stay on track to graduate with a 12-credit program.
 Even without IB or AP credits, you can stay on track to graduate if you enroll in additional classes in future semesters.

 Your fall semester schedule consists of four or five 3-credit classes:

 - Mentored Field Practicum (an internship

 - College Writing

-Your seminar classes are learning laboratories—taking full advantage of Washington, D.C.
-Both classes include interactive lectures, guest speakers and site visits that introduce you to diplomats, policy makers, and members of Congress, journalists, lawyers, and lobbyists.
+Some of your classes will be learning laboratories—taking full advantage of our Washington, D.C., location.
+Classes include interactive lectures and guest speakers that could introduce you to diplomats, policy makers, members of Congress, journalists, and lobbyists.

 You will experience a rich and rigorous curriculum and internship.
 Here is an example of a WMP student class week.